glpi-project/plugins/README.md

 ## Have a quick preview of glpi-plugin-directory with Vagrant

-If you want to type the-less-possible-set
-of commands, let's go with Vagrant :
+If you want to type the smallest set of commands to just, see the plugin directory run locally, let's go with Vagrant :

 ```bash
 apt-get install vagrant virtualbox